 - The driver didn’t pull the car off the road when it broke down

 Insurance companies often assume that the driver in the rear is liable, even when the circumstances indicate that the accident may actually have been the fault of the driver in front.
-More investigation and a lawyer’s help may be needed to determine who was really at fault.
+More investigation and a rear-end accident lawyer’s help may be needed to determine who was really at fault.

 Can more than one driver be liable?